docker/dockercraft/README.md

 ### Goproxy

-Events from the Docker remote API are transmitted to the LUA plugin by a small daemon (written in Go). (go/src/goproxy)
+Events from the Docker remote API are transmitted to the Lua plugin by a small daemon (written in Go). (go/src/goproxy)

 ```go
 func MCServerRequest(data url.Values, client *http.Client) {